 My last visit to Village Draft House was for an excellent French dip sandwich paired with great onion rings!
 Wednesday is typically draft night special with all pints at $3.50 minus the higher ABV offerings.
 Village Draft House is a great spot to grab a quick bite or catch the game in Cameron Village…

-And don't forget Cantina 18 which delivers a nice spin on Southwestern eats from the folks that run Seaboard 18.
+And don’t forget Cantina 18 which delivers a nice spin on Southwestern eats from the folks that run Seaboard 18.
+Their new two-story space is modern and open spurning more traditional Southwestern decor.
 Quesadillas, tacos and more in a comfortable casual setting.
 Cantina 18 has a nice brunch menu and sidewalk seating options for fresh air!

 For more casual fare, grab a sandwich at the only two story Chick-fil-A in the country!
 This spot can get crazy busy with a long line at the drive-thru but they are fast and polite.
 Who can resist a solid chicken sandwich and their famous waffle fries?
 This Chick-fil-A is big and great for children with a small patio and play area.
 Super popular with mom’s and kids, don’t miss their double drive-thru in back.